 Industrial activity and transportation noise are undoubtedly two of the most prominent contributors to background noise levels in a community.
-According to a U.S. Environmental Protection Agency (EPA) study however, the variable that correlates best with ambient noise levels across a broad range of communities is population density (Population Distribution of the United States as a Function of Outdoor Noise Level, where "p" is the population density measured in people per square statute mile.

-EPA Report No. 550/9-74-009, June 1974).
+According to a U.S. Environmental Protection Agency (EPA) study however, the variable that correlates best with ambient noise levels across a broad range of communities is population density (Population Distribution of the United States as a Function of Outdoor Noise Level, EPA Report No. 550/9-74-009, June 1974).
 This study established the following formula as a means of estimating the typical background noise level of a community:

-$$DNL{EPA} = 22 + 10 log(p)$$
+$DNL{EPA} = 22 + 10 log(p)$